-Financial guarantee contracts are recognised initially as a liability at fair value, net of transaction costs.
-Subsequent to initial recognition, financial guarantee contracts are recognised as income in profit or loss over the period of the guarantee.
-If the debtor fails to make payment relating to financial guarantee contract when it is due and the Group and the Company, as the issuer, is required to reimburse the holder for the associated loss, the liability is measured at the higher of the best estimate of the expenditure required to settle the present obligation at the reporting date and the amount initially recognised less cumulative amortisation.
+Financial guarantee contracts are recognised initially as a liability at fair value, net of transaction costs that are directly attributable to the issuance of the guarantee.
+Subsequent to initial recognition, the liability is measured at the higher of the best estimate of the expenditure required to settle the present obligation at the reporting date and the amount initially recognised less cumulative amortisation.

-(u) Provisions
+(t) Provisions